Identity verification service: Background

-Identity verification services were developed to help companies comply with Anti-Money Laundering (AML) and Know Your Customer (KYC) rules, identity verification is now a vital component to the transaction ecosystems of eCommerce companies, financial institutions, online gaming, and even social media.
+Identity verification services were developed to help companies comply with Anti-Money Laundering (AML) and Know Your Customer (KYC) rules.
+Identity verification is now a key component of the transaction ecosystems of e-commerce companies, financial institutions, online gaming, and social media.
 Through adopting digital fraud prevention methods, businesses can achieve AML and KYC compliance while addressing the risks associated with fraud.

 In financial industries, verifying identity is often required by regulations known as Know Your Customer or Customer Identification Program.
 In the US, one of the many bodies regulating these procedures is the Financial Crimes Enforcement Network (FinCEN).
 The Financial Actions Task Force (FATF) is a global anti-money laundering and terrorist financing watchdog organization.

 A nondocumentary identity verification requires the user or customer to provide personal identity data, which is sent to the identity verification service.
 The service checks public and proprietary private databases for a match on the information provided.
 Optionally, knowledge-based authentication questions can be presented to the person providing the information to ensure that he or she is the owner of the identity.
 An identity "score" is calculated, and the identity of the user or customer is either given the "verified" status or not, based on the score.

 Customers of various businesses, such as retail merchants, government entities, or financial institutions, are often required to present an identification to complete a transaction.
 For instance, a merchant may require customer identification for various types of purchases (e.g., alcohol, lottery, or tobacco purchases) or when certain types of payments (e.g., checks, credit cards) are presented to pay for transactions.
 Financial institutions usually require customers to present a form of identification to complete a withdrawal or deposit transaction, cash a check, or open a new account.
 Government entities may require identification for access into secure areas or other purposes.
 Other businesses may also require identification from customers.

-An additional method to service Identity Verification that is gaining industry prominence is artificial intelligence, more commonly referred to as artificial intelligence–based identity verification.
-ID verification is performed through a webcam, and the results are available in real time and are more accurate than the untrained eye.
+Artificial intelligence–based identity verification is performed through a webcam, and the results are available in real time and are more accurate than the untrained eye.
 However, there have been concerns about Eurocentric bias in artificial intelligence and how that could affect the accuracy of results.